gcpjedi/google-k8s-workshop-v2/modules/03-configure-gke.md

 A node pool is a subset of node instances within a cluster that all have the same configuration.
 You can create a node pool in your cluster with local SSDs, a minimum CPU platform, preemptible VMs, a specific node image, larger instance sizes, or different machine types.
 To illustrate the point of using node pools, let's create a preemptible node pool with a different machine-type.

 Preemptible pools consist of VMs that last a maximum of 24 hours and provide no availability guarantees.
-Preemptible VMs are priced lower than standard VMs and it would make sense to use such pools for a noncritical workload or in case you have a lot of replicas of all your pods.
+Preemptible VMs are priced lower than standard VMs and it would make sense to use such pools for a noncritical workload or in case you have a lot of replicas of all your Pods.

 ```shell
 gcloud container node-pools create new-pool \